Back to program

 • Paul Hindemith: Der Schwanendreher (concerto for viola and orchestra)

-• Richard Strauss: Ein Heldenleben Op.
+• Richard Strauss: Ein Heldenleben, symphonic poem Op.
 40

 Performers